jamesgeer/jamesgeer/README.md

-I'm a second year student at the University of Kent, studying Computer Science.<br>
+I am a second-year Computer Science student at the University of Kent, with an interest in backend development for the web.<br>

 <hr>